sombriks/sombriks-hq/assets/posts/0016-vanilla-sql-cookbook.md

 Automatize it.
 Spare project time to manage it.
 Add a backup screen.

-## 4 - The type, event and status are your friends
+## 4 - The type and status tables are your friends

 Let's say the customer needs a listing of complaints.
 So you imagine a table to store that: